rstudio/team-admin.rstudio.com/docs/rstudio_connect/lab_using_connect.md

 ### Task: Redeploy app_1

-That was pretty easy!

-Next, take a look at the redeployment process.
+Next, take a look at the _redeployment_ process.

 To do this, make any trivial change to the code, e.g. by inserting a new line after the `library(...)` statements.